What is empathic leadership?

 Why is Empathic Leadership important?

-Empathic leadership is a core leadership skill.
-And for good reason, because empathic leaders help employees to get the best out of themselves with the help of a deeper understanding of the relationship between feelings, performance and purpose.
-Let’s look at two examples through the eyes of an employee.
+Empathic leadership is a core leadership skill-set, and for good reasons.
+Empathic leaders help employees to get the best out of themselves with the help of a deeper understanding of the relationship between feelings, performance and purpose.

 There are serious consequences of dysfunctional empathy, or a lack of empathy:

 Are you a coach, manager or leader?
-You are invited to Follow me on instagram where i will be introducing Functional Empathy™.
+You are invited to follow us on LinkedIn.

 ■ What Functional Empathy™ is